 We’re proud to highlight these women’s incredible journeys and successes and can’t wait to see everything that the fourth Road to Growth class in Nigeria achieve this autumn.

+Our fourth Road to Growth programme in Nigeria forms part of our ambitious 100,000 Women Campaign to support another 100,000 women in low and middle income countries over 2020, 2021 and 2022.
 Road to Growth is currently available in Nigeria, Indonesia and Vietnam, Kenya, and most recently Guyana.
 The Foundation is working to scale further across sub-Saharan Africa, where according to the United Nations Development Programme economies lose nearly $100 billion a year because of the labour market gap.
 Please get in touch if you would like to discuss potential partnerships!